rogerbinns/jia-mini-python/doc/jmp-compile.rst

 .. option:: --annotate

     Places a file alongside the output with an extension of `.i` that has the source lines intermingled with the internal representation like :option:`--dump` output.
 It is recommended you use this option if omitting the line table so that later you can map the program counter to the corresponding line as this output always includes the line information.
+You can see an example annotated file below.

 .. option:: --syntax

     Does not produce an output file.
 This checks the syntax and that various limits (eg string length, jmp size) are not exceeded.
+The exit code will be non-zero on any error.

 Dumping
 -------